Year 10 Tutoring Helps Failing Student Become a B Student in One Term

 “This strategy really helped Zac to understand the topics and retain the information, so when it came to exam time, there was no stressful revision because he already knew the content inside out!

-What worked here, and allowed Zac to receive a B+ within one term of tutoring was distributed practice.
+What worked here, and allowed Zac to receive a B+ within one term of year ten tutoring was distributed practice.
 Rather than trying to compartmentalise information into Zac’s brain right before his exam and simply cram the content, the extended process of reviewing notes throughout the term and learning at a steady place worked wonders for Zac and helping him achieve this magnificent result in the end.

 Not only has Sam identified improvements in Zac’s academics, but also his beliefs in himself, his abilities and his confidence.